pl3onasm/AADS/algorithms/dynamic-programming/matrix-chain-mult/README.md

 ${\color{darkseagreen}\text{\Large The key idea}}$

-The overall idea is very similar to the one behind the [rod cutting problem](https://github.com/pl3onasm/CLRS/tree/main/algorithms/dynamic-programming/rod-cutting): while in that problem we tried to find the optimal cuts for a rod of length $n$ in order to maximize the total revenue, here we try to find the optimal points $k$ to split the matrix chain $A_1 \dots A_n$ into subchains (marked by parentheses) so as to minimize the overall cost to compute the product of the entire chain.
+The problem has some similarities with the [rod cutting problem](https://github.com/pl3onasm/CLRS/tree/main/algorithms/dynamic-programming/rod-cutting): while in that problem we tried to find the optimal cuts for a rod of length $n$ in order to maximize the total revenue, here we try to find the optimal points $k$ to split the matrix chain $A_1 \dots A_n$ into subchains (marked by parentheses) so as to minimize the overall cost to compute the product of the entire chain.

 Given any such subchain of matrices $A_i \dots A_j$, we can find its optimal parenthesization by considering all possible split points $k$ between $i$ and $j$ and then choosing the one that minimizes the total cost.
 We then recursively apply this strategy to each of the two resulting subchains, until we reach the base case of a chain consisting of only one matrix.
 This way of working is possible because the problem exhibits the property of ${\color{peru}\text{optimal substructure}}$: the optimal solution to the original problem can be found by combining the optimal solutions to the subproblems.